 - University of Natural Resources and Life Sciences, Vienna (BOKU) – AUSTRIA

 - Free University of Bozen-Bolzano - ITALY

 - Technical University Munich (TUM) – GERMANY

 - Szent István University (former Corvinus University of Budapest) – HUNGARY

 Students who intend to start this master programme at BOKU have to apply for the admission to the Master Programme directly at the BOKU Study services (more information under “How to apply”).

-Students who come to BOKU for their compulsory stay abroad within this master programme have to apply for the admission to the master programme at the administrative coordinator in the Center for International Relations, BOKU (more information under “How to apply”).
+Students who come to BOKU for their compulsory stay abroad within this master programme have to apply at their home university for CEEPUS or Erasmus+ fuding.
+You find further information for incoming students here.

 On the following webpages you will find detailed information about the master programme and the attendant administrative issues.